fsprojects/FsBlog/README.md

     fake

 But `preview` is also the *default* behaviour when you run the `fake` command without any arguments - so that makes it even easier.

+	fake new page="about fsblog"

+Will create a new *blank* Markdown file in your blog's source files ready for you to author a non-post page of content.

     fake new post="hello markdown"